R Tutorials Top Banner

 And it's gone!!

 To find out what's available in the way of optional (not installed by the R base installation) packages, go to The R Project for Statistical Computing home page, and click the "CRAN" link on the left side of the page under Download.
 (CRAN stands for Comprehensive R Archive Network.)
-Pick a mirror site you feel comfortable with (I'm partial to UCLA myself), and when the mirror site page loads, scroll down until you find something that says "Contributed extension packages" and click on it.
-I'm looking at the page right now, and under "Available Bundles and Packages" it says: "Currently, the CRAN package repository features 1473 objects including 1464 packages and 9 bundles containing 40 packages, for a total of 1504 available packages."
+Pick a mirror site you feel comfortable with, and when the mirror site page loads, scroll down until you find something that says "Contributed extension packages" and click on it.
+I'm looking at the page right now, and under "Available Packages" it says: "Currently, the CRAN package repository features 7764 available packages."
 So if I were you, I wouldn't plan on reading about all of them in one sitting!
+(Two and a half years ago when I revised this page, it said 4634.
+So the number of contributed R packages is growing explosively.)

-Scroll down the page to the section of packages beginning with the letter U (or click the letter U at the top of the page).
+Click "Table of available packages sorted by name" and scroll down the page to the section of packages beginning with the letter U (or click the letter U at the top of the page).
 One of the packages listed there is called "UsingR".
 Click on it and some info about that package will be displayed.
-This package supports the Verzani (2005) textbook.
+This package supports the Verzani (2nd Ed.) textbook.
 Suppose you are intrigued and want to install this package.
-In R, type this command...
+In R, type this command.

 > install.packages("UsingR")